309: The Amazing Colossal Man

 Abba-dabba, abba-dabba, abba-dabba.

-Probably a reference to the kids’ song “Monkey and Chimp.”
-Sample lyrics: “’Abba dabba dabba dabba dabba dabba dabba’/Said the monkey to the chimp/’Abba dabba dabba dabba dabba dabba dabba’/Said the chimpee to the monk.”
+“Aba Daba Honeymoon" (Monkey and Chimp) is a 1914 song written by Arthur Fields and Walter Donovan.
+It was featured in the 1950 film Two Weeks with Love, starring Debbie Reynolds.
+Sample lyrics: “‘Abba dabba dabba dabba dabba dabba dabba’/Said the monkey to the chimp/‘Abba dabba dabba dabba dabba dabba dabba’/Said the chimpee to the monk.”

-“We’re heading to Las Vegas.”
+“We’re heading towards Las Vegas.”
 We’ll meet you at the Tropicana.

 The Tropicana is a hotel and casino located in Las Vegas, Nevada.
 It was built during the casino boom of the 1950s.